Dowell-Lab/srworkshop/day06/worksheets/Day6_worksheet1_Introduction_to_R.md

 ### Useful packages

 - Data isn’t always beautiful.
-To tidy data up there is a very useful package called `tidyvrse` with instructions in R for Data Science.
+To tidy data up there is a very useful package called `tidyverse` with instructions in R for Data Science.
 Info can be found here: https://www.tidyverse.org/

 - To plot data beautifully with `ggplot2` (`ggplot2` is also a part of `tidyverse`): https://ggplot2.tidyverse.org/